5 dead, hundreds injured by rare tornado in Czech Republic - WTMJ

-PRAGUE (AP) — A rare tornado believed to be the most devastating twister in the Czech Republic’s modern history has torn through country’s southeast, killing at least five people and injured hundreds, rescue services and police said on Friday.
+PRAGUE (AP) — A rare tornado believed to be the most devastating in the Czech Republic’s modern history has torn through the country’s southeast, killing at least five people and injuring hundreds, rescue services and police said on Friday.

 The tornado touched down late Thursday as strong thunderstorms hit the entire country.
 Seven towns and villages sustained heavy damage that included buildings turned to rubble and overturned cars.
 The storms were accompanied by hail which in some cases was as big as tennis balls.